tidesdb/tidesdb/README.md

     <h1 align="left"><img width="128" src="artwork/tidesdb-logo-v0.1.png"></h1>
 </div>

-TidesDB is a fast and efficient key value storage engine library written in C.
-The underlying data structure is based on a log-structured merge-tree (LSM-tree).
+TidesDB is a fast and efficient key value storage engine library written in C. The underlying data structure is based on a log-structured merge-tree (LSM-tree).

 It is not a full-featured database, but rather a library that can be used to build a database atop of or used as a standalone key-value/column store.

 [![Linux Build Status](https://github.com/tidesdb/tidesdb/actions/workflows/build_and_test_tidesdb.yml/badge.svg)](https://github.com/tidesdb/tidesdb/actions/workflows/build_and_test_tidesdb.yml)

 ## Features
+- Lock-free skip list memtables with atomic operations and RCU (Read-Copy-Update) memory management for exceptional read performance
+- True lock-free reads - readers never acquire locks, never block, and scale linearly with CPU cores
+- Single-writer serialization per column family using lightweight mutex, ensuring write atomicity without complex locking
+- RCU-based memory reclamation with epoch-based garbage collection prevents use-after-free while maintaining lock-free reads
+- Atomic pointer operations with acquire/release memory ordering for correct synchronization without locks
+- Writers don't block readers.
+Readers never block other readers or writers.
+Background operations don't affect active transactions.
 - ACID transactions that are atomic, consistent, isolated, and durable.
 Transactions support multiple operations across column families.
-Point reads use READ COMMITTED isolation (see latest committed data), while iterators use snapshot isolation (consistent point-in-time view via reference counting).
-Writers are serialized per column family to ensure atomicity, while copy-on-write (COW) provides consistency for concurrent readers.
+- Point reads use READ COMMITTED isolation (see latest committed data), while iterators use snapshot isolation (consistent point-in-time view via reference counting).
-- Writers don't block readers.
-Readers never block other readers.
-Background operations will not affect active transactions.
+- Mark-and-insert update strategy for lock-free consistency - updates mark old nodes as deleted and insert new nodes atomically.
 - Isolated key-value stores.
 Each column family has its own configuration, memtables, sstables, and write ahead logs.
 - Bidirectional iterators that allow you to iterate forward and backward over key-value pairs with heap-based merge-sort across memtable and sstables.
+- Lock-free iteration with reference counting prevents premature deletion during iteration without blocking writers.
-Effective seek operations with O(log n) skip list positioning and succinct trie block index positioning (if enabled) in sstables.
-Reference counting prevents premature deletion during iteration.
+- Effective seek operations with O(log n) skip list positioning and succinct trie block index positioning (if enabled) in sstables.
 - Durability through WAL (write ahead log).
 Automatic recovery on startup reconstructs memtables from WALs.
 - Optional automatic background compaction when sstable count reaches configured max per column family.
 You can also trigger manual compactions through the API, parallelized or not.
 - Optional bloom filters to reduce disk reads by checking key existence before reading sstables.
 Configurable false positive rate.